zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

    presence of this section indicates that the extension was loaded.

    If Apache does not start, check the Windows Event Viewer as well as Apache's log files for more information.
 The most likely reasons for Apache to fail at startup are missing DLLs (see step 4) or insufficient access rights (see step 5).

+7) Apache's executable has a relatively small default stack size.
+You can determine its current stack size with the following commands:

+   cd \Program Files\Apache Software Foundation\Apache2.2\bin
+   dumpbin /all httpd.exe | find "stack"

+   The relevant output line is shown below:

+     40000 size of stack reserve

+   The default size is 0x40000 (262,144) bytes, which is too small to effectively use the Ice extension.
+Attempting to load even a trivial Slice file causes Apache to fail during startup with a stack overflow error.

+   To increase the stack size, use the editbin utility.
+Note that the new stack size is given in decimal:

+   editbin /stack:1048576 httpd.exe

+   Now execute dumpbin again to verify that the change was made:

+   dumpbin /all httpd.exe | find "stack"

+   The new output line is shown below:

+     100000 size of stack reserve

-7) In order to load Slice definitions for a PHP script, you must modify php.ini and then restart Apache.
+8) In order to load Slice definitions for a PHP script, you must modify php.ini and then restart Apache.
 For example, the "hello" demo in C:\Ice\demophp\Ice\hello requires the following addition to php.ini: